blairdgeo/GIA-2015-GIS-Meets-Cloud-Tutorial/tutorials/Lesson-1-Deploying-a-Web-Application-to-Amazon-S3.md

 This tutorial will walk you through the steps necessary to set up and deploy a Esri ArcGIS application from Esri's Github site  to Amazon's S3 (Simple Storage Service) product.
 Using S3 you can host a static web application.
 A static web application may sound super old school, but if you are using SaaS platforms such as ArcGIS.com, Mapbox, Cartodb, Firebase, and others you can make API calls via RESTful requests.

+## Why would I want to use S3 hosting rather than my own server?

 You can use Amazon S3 buckets to host simple web applications that <b>do not require</b>:

 * Application Server Side Code (.NET, Node.js, RoR, Java, PHP, and others)